nglasl/silverstripe-apiwesome/README.md

 ### Output

-A JSON/XML feed request may have a number of optional filters applied:
+A JSON/XML feed request may have a number of optional filters applied, where `&filter` will only apply for a visible attribute:

 * `?limit=5`
 * `&filter=Attribute,value`